 For a bar that doesn’t irritate skin, regardless of your skin type, I love Simple’s fragrance-free soap*.

 It isn’t just the skin on your face that can become dehydrated when you travel.
 That’s why it’s important to use a nourishing body lotion every time you step out of the bath or shower.

-We’re fans of anything from US personal care brand Bath and Body Works, which is now being sold in the UK through NEXT — rejoice!
+I’m a fan of anything from American personal care brand Bath and Body Works, which is now being sold in the UK through NEXT — rejoice!

 The NHS recommends wearing — and frequently reapplying — a minimum of SPF 30 daily (even if it’s cloudy).
 This should offer sufficient skin protection, but if in doubt you should opt for a higher factor.

-We like Bliss Block Star (*) for an invisible finish and smooth non-comedogenic formula.
-Trust us, your pores will thank you later.
+I like Bliss Block Star* for an invisible finish and smooth non-comedogenic formula.
+Trust me, your pores will thank you later.

 7. Makeup Remover

 The Elemis Pro-Cleansing Balm* that I mentioned earlier handily doubles up as a makeup remover.
 That said, I also love Garnier’s Micellar Water* for a thorough clean without stripping the skin of its natural oils.

 Toiletry Essentials for Travel

 Toiletries might be slightly less glamorous than fancy-smelling creams and lotions but they’re just as (if not more) important, so leave them out at your own peril.